 The first important category to focus on is on-page SEO.
 This refers to the content and information on your website that is visible to the user.
 It includes the copy as well as the images and graphics.
 It also includes the meta information, including meta title and meta description, which helps Google and other search engines understand what each page of your website is about.
 The meta also provides the snippets of preview information that users will see on the search engine results page (SERP), helping them to better understand what to expect from your website.

 You should also consider adding dynamic content areas to your website.
-Dynamic content is more engaging and interactive than the typical words and pictures, and includes things like video, infographics, and animations.
+Dynamic content is more engaging and interactive than typical words and pictures and includes video, infographics, and animations.
 Dynamic content increases the user’s time-on-page, another indicator to search engines that users prefer the content on your site compared to others.
 Keep in mind that many users won’t want to read a lot of text, no matter how appropriate that content may be.
 So creating multiple types of content to address user intent is a wise strategy for any search engine optimization effort.

 An often overlooked aspect of search engine optimization is what is commonly referred to as technical SEO.
-This refers to website performance, security and functionality issues that impact both the user’s experience and your rankings.
+This refers to website performance, security, and functionality issues that impact both the user’s experience and your rankings.

 Analysis & Optimization

 It is important to note that search engine optimization is an ongoing process.
 Often, businesses think that once their website ranks on the first page of Google, maybe even in the #1 position, that they are done, they can cease their SEO campaign.
-This is a common, and very costly, mistake to make.
+This is a common and very costly mistake to make.
 SEO is an ongoing process.
 When your website rises in the rankings, it means that someone else’s site drops–and they will want to regain their position.
 Your competitors are also working hard to move up in ranking and will quickly pass you by if you stand still.
 Another factor is the evolving algorithms that search engines use to determine their rankings.
 They’re continually working to provide users with the best results; a site that ranks well today may not after the next algorithm adjustment.